tombensve/APS/README.md

 ytguest / salamiPizza

-Do note that all idea i throw in there does not get implemented for different reasons.
+Do note that all ideas i throw in there does not get implemented for different reasons.
 That is why I have a "Cancelled" column in the board.

 /Tommy